 2Choose Alternatives to Plastic and Paper

 We use plastic and paper many ways every day, and just like those single-use water bottles, all the garbage from that use ends up in our landfills.
-However, by being observant to the opportunities for conservation in our lives, we can implement some great (and cheap!) alternatives to single-use plastic and paper products.
+However, by being observant of the opportunities for conservation in our lives, we can implement some great (and cheap!) alternatives to single-use plastic and paper products.

 - Instead of using a plastic straw for your restaurant or take out drinks, buy a stainless steel straw and bring it with you.
 They’re easy to use, easy to carry, and easy to clean.